jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 **Election of health and safety representatives**

 ### 62 Election of health and safety representatives
-(1) A worker who carries out work for a business or undertaking may notify the PCBU that the worker wishes 1 or more health and safety representatives to be elected to represent workers who carry out work for that business or undertaking.
+(1) A worker who carries out work for a business or undertaking may request the PCBU to initiate the election of 1 or more health and safety representatives to represent workers who carry out work for that business or undertaking.
-(2) Subject to subsection (4), if a PCBU receives a notification under subsection (1), the PCBU must initiate the election of 1 or more health and safety representatives to represent workers who carry out work for that business or undertaking, within the time prescribed by regulations.
+(2) If a PCBU receives a request under subsection (1), the PCBU must, within the time prescribed by regulations, initiate the election of 1 or more health and safety representatives to represent workers who carry out work for that business or undertaking.
+(3) The PCBU’s obligation to initiate an election in response to a worker’s request applies only in relation to an election for the work group to which the worker belongs.
-(3) A PCBU may, on the PCBU's own initiative, initiate the election of 1 or more health and safety representatives to represent workers who carry out work for that business or undertaking.
+(4) A PCBU may, on the PCBU’s own initiative, initiate the election of 1 or more health and safety representatives to represent workers who carry out work for that business or undertaking.
-(4) A PCBU is not required to initiate the election of 1 or more health and safety representatives, if the work of the business or undertaking—
-  (a) is carried out by fewer than 20 workers; and
-  (b) is not within the scope of any high-risk sector or industry prescribed by regulations for the purposes of this section.
-(5) A PCBU who seeks to rely on subsection (4) to refuse a worker’s request for the election of 1 or more health and safety representatives under subsection (1) must give written notice to that effect within a reasonable time to that worker.
-(6) The PCBU’s obligation to hold an election in response to a worker’s request for the election of 1 or more health and safety representatives under subsection (1) applies only in relation to holding an election for the work group to which that worker belongs.
-(7) A person who contravenes subsection (2) or (5) commits an offence and is liable on conviction,— (a) for an individual, to a fine not exceeding $5,000:
+(5) A person who contravenes subsection (2) commits an offence and is liable on conviction,— (a) for an individual, to a fine not exceeding $5,000:
   (b) for any other person, to a fine not exceeding $25,000.